Ismailco/Ismailco/README.md

 ---

-## Professional Experience
+## Experience

-**Soultware**
-Founder & Lead Full-Stack Developer
-- Lead development for client projects from architecture to deployment
+### Soultware

-- Build custom, performance-focused web applications
+- Build and maintain client web applications
+- Design backend APIs and database structures
+- Implement frontend interfaces with React and Next.js
-- Handle technical decision-making and delivery
+- Handle deployment and production fixes

-**RobinReach**
+### RobinReach

 Frontend Developer (Volunteer)

-- Worked on a Ruby on Rails application
+- Contributed to a Ruby on Rails application
-- Improved UI and frontend behavior using JavaScript, ERB, and Tailwind CSS
+- Improved UI behavior using ERB, JavaScript, and Tailwind CSS

-**Postcare & Parkinn (Co.Lab.io)**
+### Postcare & Parkinn (Co.Lab)

 Frontend Developer

-- Contributed to team-based projects
-- Focused on UI implementation and performance optimization
+- Implemented UI components and pages

-**Microverse**
+- Worked in a team environment on shared codebases

+### Microverse

 Code Reviewer

 - Reviewed student projects
-- Provided structured feedback on code quality, architecture, and best practices
+- Provided feedback on code quality and architecture
-- Performed API testing and validation
+- Performed API testing and debugging

 ---

-## Freelance Work
+## Freelance

-- Built and maintained web applications using React, Ruby on Rails, MERN, PHP, and WordPress
+- Built web applications using React, Ruby on Rails, MERN, and Next.js
-- Developed custom WordPress themes and extensions/plugins tailored to client needs
+- Developed custom WordPress themes and plugins
-- Delivered projects efficiently while maintaining code quality and long-term maintainability
-- Comfortable working independently or integrating into existing teams
-- Experienced in translating business requirements into practical technical solutions

----

-## Focus Areas

-- Web performance and optimization
-- Clean, maintainable frontend architecture
-- Backend API design
-- Pragmatic engineering decisions over hype
+- Maintained existing production systems
+- Worked directly with clients on implementation and delivery

 ---